Georgios B. Giannakis: Early life

 Born in Piraeus and raised in Corinth, Greece, Giannakis received his MEng in Electrical and Mechanical Engineering from the National Technical University of Athens in 1981, his M.Sc. in electrical engineering from the University of Southern California in 1983, his M.Sc. in mathematics from the University of Southern California in 1986, and his PhD in Electrical Engineering from the University of Southern California also in 1986.
 After completing his Ph.D., he started his academic career at the University of Virginia in 1987 and moved to the University of Minnesota in 1999.
 As a professor, he built a distinguished research group making contributions in many areas including statistical signal processing, wireless communications, sensor and mobile ad hoc networks and data analytics.

 Awards and honors

+In 2023, Giannakis became an International Fellow of UK's Royal Academy of Engineering, and received the IEEE Women in Communications Engineering (WICE) Outstanding Mentorship Award.
+In 2022, he received the Distinguished Alumni Award from the Signal and Image Processing Institute at the University of Southern California; and the Faculty Award for Excellence in Postdoctoral Advising at the University of Minnesota.
 In 2021, Giannakis became a corresponding member of the Academy of Athens, Greece.

 In 2020, he was inducted as International Member of Academia Europaea.